jjk-code-otter/climate-indicator-manager/docs/source/index.rst

 A lightweight package for managing, downloading and processing climate data for use in calculating and presenting climate indicators.

-It is built on a collection of metadata fies which describe the location and content of individual data collections and data sets from those collections.
+It is built on a collection of metadata files which describe the location and content of individual data collections and data sets from those collections.
 For example, a *collection* might be something like "HadCRUT" and an individual *dataset* would be the file containing the monthly global mean temperatures calculated by the providers of "HadCRUT".